FAQ

 You can choose the week that is most convenient to you:

-Participants will be informed of the starting location for each day so they can go to the appropiate location.
+In case there are more departures, sand inform crewmembers of the start and end location for each day so that they can go to the appropriate location.

 Space Camp is a one-week camp for future astronauts, with a different activity each day.
 All days are structured in the following way: